- We strive to provide complete care for our patients. Learn more about all the services we provide.

 We recommend the use of the surgical laser when performing surgery on your pet.
 The surgical laser seals blood vessels, nerves, and lymphatic vessels so your pet experiences decreased pain, decreased bleeding, and decreased swelling.

 If your pet needs to spend the night after a procedure we make every attempt to keep him as comfortable as possible.
 Occasionally owners like to visit their pets.
-If your pet will be hospitalized for several days we encourage owners to visit.
 If it will only be one day sometimes your visit can actually make it more stressful for your pet.
 We ask that you call ahead so we can get the okay from your pet's doctor.
 You can be assured that your pet receives much attention and TLC while under our care.

 When your pet needs surgery, be assured that it will be performed under the strict guidelines set up by AAHA (American Animal Hospital Association) which are the highest in the veterinary industry.
 You can be reassured that your pet's surgery is being performed under the most sterile conditions and in the safest way possible.
 A pre-anesthetic blood screen is done in order to detect any hidden problems that could threaten your pet's well-being while under anesthesia.
 An electrocardiogram to evaluate heart function is often recommended.
 Each patient's body temperature is maintained by using a warm water circulating heating pad.